 People who are overweight

 Being overweight is not a protection against malnutrition.
 It is still possible to be nutrient deficient and overweight.
-A Dietitian can help you to balance your energy needs as well as to maximise the nutrients important for body growth and repair.
+A Dietitian can help you to balance your energy needs as well as to maximise the nutrients important for body growth, repair as well as weight loss.

 Children or the sick